rehierl/node-tree-outliner/1-1-3-node-trees/3-0-graph-tree-traversal.md

 Vertex ordering

 * use DFS to linearly order the vertices
-* preordering - order the vertices in the order they were first visited
+* pre-ordering - order the vertices in the order they were first visited
-* postordering - order the vertices in the order they were last visited
+* post-ordering - order the vertices in the order they were last visited
-* reverse post-ordering - flipped postordering
+* reverse post-ordering - flipped post-ordering

 reverse post-ordering

-* not the same as preordering
+* not the same as pre-ordering
 * produces a topological sorting of any DAG
 * often represents a natural linearization of control flow
 * example if-then-else construct